irfanhakim-as/kde-service-menu-reimage/README.md

 ## About

 This is an unofficial port of the [KDE 5 Service Menu ReImage](https://store.kde.org/p/1231579) Dolphin Service Menu to KDE Plasma 6.
-This fork aims to stay as close as possible to the original while actively maintaining it by fixing bugs, adding (strictly necessary) new features and improving existing ones.
+This fork aims to stay as close as possible to the original while actively maintaining it by fixing bugs, adding (strictly necessary) new features, and improving existing ones.

 ## Dependencies